Skip to content

 “The reason that so many veterans lived in Minnesota,” Gary continues, “is that the state worked to attract new residents, and veterans took advantage of an opportunity to acquire land.”

 After the US-Dakota War of 1862, the federal government opened land previously reserved for the Dakota people.
 Under the Homestead Act, settlers could claim public land for a small fee, if a person agreed to live on the land and work it for five continuous years.
-Civil War veterans were granted a reduced residency requirement of only two years due to their service.
+Civil War veterans were granted a reduced residency requirement for every year of their military service.
 As a result, many veterans were drawn to Minnesota’s fertile farmland.

 Volunteers Drive the Effort

-Gary’s passion for Civil War history was sparked as a child when a relative showed him a button from his great-great-grandfather’s Union Sack Coat.
+Retired Colonel Gary’s passion for Civil War history was sparked as a child when a relative showed him a button from his great-great-grandfather’s Union Sack Coat.
 This interest has led him to work to ensure that every Civil War veteran is remembered with a proper marker.
-Now retired, Gary devotes up to 50 volunteer hours a week, meticulously researching and reaching out to families of Union Civil War veterans.
+Now retired, Gary devotes numerous volunteer hours almost every week, meticulously researching and reaching out to families of Union Civil War veterans.
 Once the proper documents are gathered, applications are submitted to the VA requesting a marker.

 The SUVCW collaborates with many cemeteries across the state.
-To date, Gary and the team have successfully secured more than 210 markers.
-Of those, 75 will be installed at Lakewood, beginning with the first veteran on the alphabetical list, Private William S. Abbott, who served in Company G of Wisconsin’s 2nd Infantry, through to Private Edward R. Brown, who served in Company C of Maine’s 20th Infantry.
+To date, Gary and the team have successfully secured more than 750 markers.
+Of those, about 170 will be installed at Lakewood this year.

 Honoring Civil War Veterans

-Thanks to the dedication and efforts of the SUVCW, working with Lakewood, along with Gary Carlberg, Matt Nyquist and M.E. — who will be acknowledged prior to the ceremony — the legacy of these Civil War veterans will never be forgotten.
+Thanks to the dedication and efforts of the SUVCW, working with Lakewood, along with Gary Carlberg and other members and researchers supporting the Camp 56 SUVCW, the legacy of these Civil War veterans will never be forgotten.

 Location